LabChameleon/labchameleon.github.io/_pages/projects.md

 <details>
   <summary>German Computer Science Competition (2016)</summary>
   <p>
-I participated in the 34th *Bundeswettbewerb Informatik*, a nationwide computer science competition in Germany.
+I participated in the 34th <i>Bundeswettbewerb Informatik</i>, a nationwide computer science competition in Germany.
 The competition involved solving a series of exercises and submitting a final write-up of the solutions.
 I ranked in the top 5% of participants in the end.
 </p>